mkader/Real-World-AI-Implementation/Salesforce Used AI To Reduce Test Failure.md

     * FAISS is a library that allows very fast similarity searches between data represented as vectors
     * When a new failure shows up, they perfoms a vector similarity search for similar historical failures.
     * <img width="700" height="400" alt="image" src="https://github.com/user-attachments/assets/d04000ac-a81e-4598-8933-53050c7a79ca" />
-  2. Contextual Embeddings & Parsing: They parse messy error logs / stack traces, clean them up, then create contextual embeddings (representations) so they can compare new errors to past ones meaningfully.
+  2. Contextual Embeddings & Parsing: (messy) Error logs and stack traces are cleaned and contextual embedded (representations). so AT can compare new errors to past ones meaningfully.
   3. Asynchronous & Decoupled Pipelines: The triage system runs separately (not blocking their CI/CD), so it can run in parallel and return suggestions fast.
   4. Hybrid Approach - LLM Reasoning and Semantic Search: After finding similar past failures (via semantic search), an LLM refines and reason over them to generate clear, context-specific guidance.

 ### How They Built It
-  * They used Cursor, an AI-assisted pair programming and code retrieval tool  to build the TF Triage Agent.
+  * They used Cursor, an AI-assisted pair-programming tool, to help build the TF Triage Agent.
-  * This helped them develop faster (built in 4–6 weeks), normally this could have taken several months of manual work
-  * Cursor helped engineers find existing code patterns, avoid reinventing the wheel, and explore scaling / architectural options more quickly.
+  * With Cursor, what could have taken “months to build” was delivered in 4–6 weeks.
-  * Using Cursor also freed up engineers to focus on the core failure triage logic, instead of boilerplate or legacy-code copying.
+  * Cursor helped by auto-generating boilerplate / retrieval code, letting engineers focus on the core triage logic.
   * <img width="700" height="400" alt="image" src="https://github.com/user-attachments/assets/687f0b5f-80b5-4062-9539-159fa1a8db9f" />

 ### Results & Impact
-  * Deploying the TF Triage Agent cut test failure resolution time by ~30%.
+  * After deployment, test-failure (TF) resolution time dropped by ~30%, from ~7 days to 2–3 days on average
   * It significantly boosted developer productivity, reduced friction, and lowered the backlog of failures.
   * They rolled it out gradually and carefully to build trust, using real data to show that the suggestions were useful.